abitdodgy/words_counted/README.md

     * The longest tokens and their lengths
     * The most frequent tokens and their frequencies.
 * A flexible way to exclude tokens from the tokeniser.
 You can pass a **string**, **regexp**, **symbol**, **lambda**, or an **array** of any combination of those types for powerful tokenisation strategies.
 * Pass your own regexp rules to the tokeniser if you prefer.
 The default regexp filters special characters but keeps hyphens and apostrophes.
-It also plays nicely with diacritics (UTF and unicode characters): "Bayrūt" is treated as `["Bayrūt"]` and not `["Bayr", "ū", "t"]`, for example.
+It also plays nicely with diacritics (UTF and unicode characters): *Bayrūt* is treated as `["Bayrūt"]` and not `["Bayr", "ū", "t"]`, for example.
 * Opens and reads files.
 Pass in a file path or a url instead of a string.

 See usage instructions for more details.